Alec-Hudson24/Alec-Hudson24/README.md

 ## My Story!
 Growing up in Orlando surrounded by Disney, I’ve known since childhood that I wanted to become an Imagineer designing rides and experiences that bring joy to millions each year.
 Every skill I’ve learned, every design I’ve created, and every prototype I’ve built has been driven by that dream: blending mechanical engineering with creativity to turn imagination into reality.

-As a Mechanical Engineering student, I’m honing technical abilities in prototyping, controls, and innovative problem-solving through hands-on projects that mirror ride systems and themed entertainment.
+As a Mechanical Engineering student, I’m honing technical abilities in prototyping, controls, and innovative problem solving through hands-on projects that mirror ride systems and themed entertainment.
 Below are a few I’ve showcased I hope you’ll dive in and see how they align with my passions!

 Thank you for visiting I’d love to connect and chat about engineering magic. 🚀